BestTimesToVisit.com Logo

 cultural

-Step back in time within the ancient walls of Coptic Cairo, discovering serene churches like the Hanging Church and the Church of St. Sergius and Bacchus, rumored to be built over a cave where the Holy Family rested.
-The quiet courtyards and intricate mosaics offer a profound sense of history and spirituality away from the city's hustle.
+Step back in time within the ancient walls of Coptic Cairo, discovering churches like the Hanging Church and St. Sergius and Bacchus, said to be built over a cave where the Holy Family rested.
+The quiet courtyards and centuries-old icons offer a profound sense of history and spirituality.

 attraction